merenlab/anvio/anvio/docs/programs/anvi-compute-metabolic-enrichment.md

 ### Basic usage

-See %(kegg-metabolism)s for more information on how to generate a "modules" mode output format from %(anvi-estimate-metabolism)s.
+See %(kegg-metabolism)s or %(user-metabolism)s for more information on how to generate a "modules" mode output format from %(anvi-estimate-metabolism)s.
 Please note that the genome names in the modules file must match those that you will mention in the %(groups-txt)s file.

 {{ codestart }}
 anvi-compute-metabolic-enrichment -M MODULES.TXT \